thatlittlegit-archive/superttd/README.md

 *An expandable version of OpenTTD!*

 ## Getting Started
 1. Install Rust, SFML and CSFML.
 Once those are installed, continue.
-If you are on Linux, try `this guide <https://blaxpirit.com/blog/12/build-sfml-and-csfml-on-linux.html>`_.
+> If you are on Linux, try [this guide](https://blaxpirit.com/blog/12/build-sfml-and-csfml-on-linux.html), and/or (IDK which) installing the appropiate libsfml-dev package.
 2. Run `cargo build`.
 It should compile an executable.
 3. Run the executable.